andyjost/Sprite/curry/README.md

     % make install

 This will prepare the Curry source files belonging to the system library and install them.
 Sprite is installed at this point, but the first time it is used to run a Curry program, the Prelude will need to be compiled.
-Instead of doing that, build the libraries by issuing the following command in this
+This raises two problems.
+First, it is very slow and might be unexpected by a user of Sprite.
-directory:
+Second, if that user does not have the same privileges as the installer, the compilation could fail.
+Instead, it is preferable to pre-build the system libraries during installation.
+This can be done by issuing the following command in this directory:

     % make currylib

+This compiles the Curry source code to Flat curry and then ICurry.
 This step could take longer than 30 minutes.
 Verify that the system libraries were built correctly by inspecting the subdirectory named after the current PAKCS version.

-To install the pre-built files, issue the following command:
+To install, issue the following command:

     % make uninstall install

-Test the installation and check in the new files under this directory.
+This copies files to $(PREFIX)/curry.
+Test the installation.
+If everything looks OK, check in the new files under this directory.